 # but safe_calculation executes normally

-for tool in response.tools_awaiting_external_execution:
+for requirement in response.active_requirements:

-if tool.tool_name == "sensitive_database_query":
+if requirement.tool_execution.tool_name == "sensitive_database_query":

 # Execute with your own DB connection and security checks

-result = execute_safe_db_query(tool.tool_args["query"])
+result = execute_safe_db_query(requirement.tool_execution.tool_args["query"])

-tool.result = result
+requirement.external_execution_result = result

-response = agent.continue_run(run_id=response.run_id, updated_tools=response.tools)
+response = agent.continue_run(run_id=response.run_id, requirements=response.requirements)

 Async Support